 Unto the climate that they point upon.”

-Owls were not seen positively in the bible either, which most likely has played a role in why they are associated with scary things today, such as Halloween.
-But as is the case with so many other things in the Bible, that which was misunderstood was often feared.
+Owl meaning in the Bible was not positive either.
+This view most likely has played a role in why the owl is connected with frightening topics today, including death and scary things on Halloween.
+But as is the case with so many other things in the Bible, that which was mysterious or misunderstood was often feared.

 Symbols of Loneliness

-Owls were also symbols of great loneliness and loss in the Bible.
-Here is quote from Psalm 102:6-7:
+The owl was also a symbol of loneliness and loss in the Bible.
+Here’s quote from Psalm 102:6-7: